jonathanopalise/lotus-ste/README.md

 * Fullscreen mode for player 1;
 * New tracks, or modification to existing tracks;
 * Modified trackside objects, or additional zoom levels for trackside objects.

+## Does the enhanced game work on non-STE models?

+The game will work on STF, STM, STFM and Mega ST models, but only if the machine has a Blitter chip fitted.
+In this case, only a subset of the full set of STE enhancements will be available:

+* The sky gradient will feature less colours than on the STE;
+* The road and roadside colours will be less refined than those on the STE;
+* No sampled sound effects and engine noise will be available.

 ## Directory layout